skulpt/skulpt/breakingchanges.md

 - All native type objects will require a `tp$new` and `tp$init` method (maybe inherited by `Sk.builtin.object`)
 - All type objects are javascript instances of `Sk.builtin.type`
 - All single inherited objects follow javascript inheritance
-- All native type objects now have the following and replaces the use of `Sk.builtin.function` for all dunder function/methods.
+- All native type objects now have the following and replaces the use of `Sk.builtin.func` for all dunder function/methods.
   - `wrapper_descriptors` aka `slot_wrappers`
   - `method_descriptors`
   - `classmethod_descriptors`
   - `getset_descriptors` aka `attributes`/`member_descriptors`
-- `Sk.builtin.sk_method` is an alternative to `Sk.builtin.function` and is used by the above `descriptor` types
+- `Sk.builtin.sk_method` is an alternative to `Sk.builtin.func` and is used by the above `descriptor` types
 - mangled names are never passed to the user but instead are an attribute on `Sk.builtin.str` instances as `$mangled`
 - `mappingproxy` added
 - `$d` removed on all type objects.